You already know that modern technology can both aid and improve your talent acquisition efforts.…

 Applicant Tracking Systems vs. Recruitment Software

 At some point, you’ve probably heard the saying: every square is a rectangle but not every rectangle is a square.
-The relationship between ATS and recruitment software is like that.
+The relationship between ATS and recruitment AI software is like that.
 An ATS is a type of recruitment software.

 While applicant tracking systems are instrumental in the hiring process, they are the most useful only after you’ve already received many applicants.
 So how do you get all those applicants in the first place?
 That’s where robust recruitment software comes into play.
 Such recruitment software offers tools and features that help alongside every step of the recruitment process, not just after someone has already applied.
 These areas include: